 The short answer

-Monarch Money is the best budgeting app for most dads.
-It connects to your bank, shows you where your money goes, and lets both parents see the same dashboard.
-It costs $10/month.
-It's worth it.
+Monarch Money is the best pick for most dads.
+It connects to your bank, shows you where your money goes, and lets both parents see the same dashboard for $10/month.

 Quick comparison